mitevs/simple-api/README.md

 # How to run

+0. Copy over the `.env.example` to `.env` so that the DB config is used for local
 1. Execute `yarn up` to create the required docker conatiners for the db.
    1.1 There's also phpmyadmin for easier development and debugging at [localhost:9001](http://localhost:9001).
 2. Execute `yarn start` to start the node server.
-The api is prefixed with `/api`, you you can try executing this command to get some response `curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:3000/api/users`, or maybe use your REST client of choice, like postman or insomnia.
+The api is prefixed with `/api`, you you can try executing this command to get some response `curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X GET http://localhost:3001/api/users`, or maybe use your REST client of choice, like postman or insomnia.
 3. To stop the running containers execute `yarn down`

 # Tests